Shivamsingh354/Data_Analysis_on_Olympics_Datasets/README.md

 Are there observable trends in athlete demographics like age, height, and weight?

+📁 Dataset
+The dataset includes records from Olympic events, covering athletes, medals, years, countries, and events.
+It was sourced from Kaggle - Olympic History.

 📂 Dataset Details
 The dataset used originates from Kaggle's "120 years of Olympic history: athletes and results".
 It encompasses: